LordDashMe/tailstat/README.md

 #### Work with the API

-- Navigate to the docker container name `tailstat`.
+- Navigate inside the docker container name `tailstat`.

 - Execute the TailStat installer script.